TAGS+ MICROCHIP= GET HOME SAFE

 tempt unscrupulous people to snatch her.
 “My girlfriend always

-wanted a dog like this”.
+wanted a French Bulldog”.
 “I got it for my Mom, she’s lonely”.
 “They

 left that poor dog tied up in the yard all day, or in a hot/cold car, or outside